sephajebi/home/_pages/long-talks-in-combinatorics.md

 </div>

 <div style="width: 100%; text-align: justify; margin-bottom:0.8em">
 <b>Mailing list:</b> Announcements, Zoom links, and passwords will be sent to the seminar’s mailing list.
-To join the list, please write to sepehr dot hajebi at utoronto dot ca.
+To join the list, please email <a href="mailto:sepehr.hajebi@utoronto.ca">this</a> address.
 </div>

 <blockquote>